ava-labs/btcb-por-workshop/README.md

 This repository was put together for a developer workshop at SmartCon 2022.
-A recording of the workshop can be viewed here: https://youtu.be/vXx4aXJfi3o?t=17539
+A recording of the workshop can be viewed [here](https://youtu.be/vXx4aXJfi3o?t=17539)

 # Avalanche BTC.b Proof-of-Reserves Demo